Toni Morrison’s Essay On Donald Trump Left Little Doubt As To Her Politics & Passion

 She said that white people – and white men in particular – flocked to the Trump message because they were fearful of losing their cultural superiority against growing populations of minorities in the United States.

-Her words strike a particular cord in the present day following recent events which have exacerbated existing racial divides in the United States.
+Her words strike a particular chord in the present day following recent events which have exacerbated existing racial divides in the United States.

-On Saturday, a gunman in El Paso, Texas killed 22 at a Walmart store in the city with a population is comprised of 83 percent Hispanic or Latino people, according to data from the U.S. Census Bureau.
+On Saturday, a gunman in El Paso, Texas killed 22 at a Walmart store in the city that has a population comprised of 83 percent Hispanic or Latino people, according to data from the U.S. Census Bureau.
 A manifesto that the would-be shooter posted on online forum 8chan prior to the shooting used language that said he wanted to stop a Hispanic “invasion” of Texas.
 The language used has mirrored similar rhetoric used by the president in the past, per The New York Times.

 Last week, Trump attacked Maryland Rep. Elijah Cummings, who is black, and called his Baltimore district “infested” with rodents.
 A pattern was revealed in which the president used similar language to refer to areas with a high population of minorities.
 In weeks prior, the 45th president lashed out at minority congresswomen, telling the U.S. citizens to “go back” to their ancestral countries.